hl7ch/ch-vacd/input/pagecontent/StructureDefinition-ch-vacd-immunization-intro.md

 ### Immunization validation

-An immunization can be recorded by an Practitioner or a Patient ([Extension: Author of the content](http://fhir.ch/ig/ch-core/StructureDefinition/ch-ext-author)) .
-In the case a practitioner is recorder, the immunization entry is directly validated.
-In the case a patient is recording an immunization, a practitioner has to validate the immunization entry.<br>
+An immunization can be recorded by an Practitioner or a Patient ([Extension: Author of the content](http://fhir.ch/ig/ch-core/StructureDefinition/ch-ext-author)).
-Recorder == Patient means not validated<br/>
+a) In the case a practitioner is recorder, the immunization entry is directly validated defining the verificationStatus to [Comfirmed]($sct#59156000)<br>

-Recorder == PractitionerRole means validated<br/>
+b) In the case a patient is recording an immunization, a practitioner has to validate the immunization entry.<br>

-This can be done by changing the recorder of the immunization.
+This can be done by changing the verification status to [Comfirmed]($sct#59156000).
 This will be done by an Immunization Administration document which will replace the existing entry using the [Extension ch-core-ext-entry-resource-cross-references](http://fhir.ch/ig/ch-core/StructureDefinition/ch-core-ext-entry-resource-cross-references).

 ### Duplicate Conflict